uwe-uffuchs/adf-movie-recommendations/README.md

 # adf-movie-recommendations
-Playing around with Azure Data Factory, getting familiar with how enterprise data solutions.
+Playing around with Azure Data Factory, and getting familiar with enterprise data solutions.

-This solution shows an end to end Movie recommendation system using Spark ML, which will be implemented in Azure DataBricks and Azure Data Factory.
+This solution shows an end to end Movie recommendation system using Spark ML (Implemented in Azure DataBricks and triggered via Azure Data Factory).